• Skip to primary navigation

 Have you ever wondered if there are foods that are not safe to dehydrate?

-There are so many wonderful foods that are made shelf-stable with dehydrating.
-There are even some unique dehydrating projects you may not have ever thought of before.
+There are so many wonderful foods that are made shelf-stable by dehydrating.
+There are even some unique dehydrating projects you may never have thought of before.

-There are foods that are best to be preserved through canning, freezing, and freeze-drying for a variety of reasons.
+Some foods are best to be preserved through canning, freezing, and freeze-drying for various reasons.

 Why are some foods not safe to dehydrate?

-• No safe testing available - some items have had no testing to prove the safe dehydrating and/or storage of the foods.
-It's not that these foods are unsafe, but there is no proof that they are safe.
+• No safe testing available – some items have had no testing to prove the food’s safe dehydrating and/or storage.
+It’s not that these foods are unsafe, but there is no proof that they are safe.

-• Salmonella issues - sitting in temperatures that may or may not get to the required safe heat will be problematic.
-Dehydrators cycle heat, they are not a constant, so your food does not stay at a safe 165F for things like eggs, chicken, beef, etc.
+• Salmonella issues – sitting in temperatures that may or may not get to the required safe heat will be problematic.
+Dehydrators cycle heat; they are not constant, so your food does not stay at a safe 165°F/70°C for things like eggs, chicken, beef, etc.

 While you may hear stories of people who dehydrate these things and are fine, start your dehydrating journey with safe procedures, learn about the basics of safe dehydrating and storage before moving to branch out.